dougeby/IntuneDocs/InTuneDocs/DeployUse/help-protect-windows-pcs-using-windows-firewall-policies-in-microsoft-intune.md

 These policy settings determine whether Windows Firewall notifies the user of the PC when it blocks incoming network traffic in these situations:
 - When the managed computer is connected to a domain (for example, at the workplace)
 - When the managed computer is connected to a private (trusted) network (such as a home network)
-- When the managed computer is connected to an untrusted, public network (such as a coffee shop).
+- When the managed computer is connected to an untrusted, public network (such as a coffee shop)

 The default value for each of these settings is **Yes**.